What is the Purpose of a Personal Injury Trial?

 What is the purpose of a personal injury trial?

-The ultimate purpose of a personal injury trial is to settle the case in favor of the plaintiff or the defendant where the plaintiff’s goal is to obtain a judgment against the defendant and the defendant’s goal is to refute the plaintiff’s claims.
-The plaintiff’s personal injury attorney presents evidence and the defendant’s attorney presents their rebuttal.* After careful examination of the evidence, the judge or jury considers whether to find the defendant liable for the plaintiff’s claims; and if so, the amount of damages the defendant must pay.
+The purpose of a personal injury trial is to reach a verdict in favor of the plaintiff or defendant.
+Trials result in verdicts and jury damage awards which are turned into “judgements” that the wrongdoer or their insurance company must pay the plaintiff.
+To reach a verdict, the plaintiff’s personal injury attorney presents evidence and the defendant’s attorney presents their rebuttal.* After careful examination of the evidence, the judge or jury considers whether to find the defendant liable for the plaintiff’s claims; and if so, the amount of damages that the defendant or their insurance company must pay.

 What are the six phases of a complete personal injury trial?